 The benefits of personal blogging are huge.

 Do you ever feel like you have something you need to share with the world?
 Maybe you have a few hidden talents or interests that you want to talk about.
-Or maybe you feel burned out of your career and want a place to proactively vent your frustrations and find helpful solutions.
-Either way, you have ideas and they need an outlet!
+Or perhaps you feel burned out of your career and want a place to proactively vent your frustrations and find helpful solutions.
+Either way, you have ideas, and they need an outlet!

-I totally get that.
+I get that.
 I’ve felt the same way for years.

 I am a blogger and proud of it.

 I follow many other website creators with whom I share the same interests.
 Mainly, other bloggers, nurses, and mothers I have a lot in common with and who I feel I can learn from.
 Over time I have found so many benefits of personal blogging, and I continue to find new ones as time goes by.